Saddleback caterpillar: Dangers and treatments of stings

 Acharia stimulea is known for having one of the strongest stings and, because the saddleback caterpillar is commonly found in ornamental plants, gardeners are most at risk of accidental exposure.
 The spines along the caterpillar, when broken, will release an irritating toxin into its victims that is known to cause acute urticaria in humans.
-These spines are fragile and can become airborne and embedded into surfaces therefore immediate action is required for removal if infected to prevent prolonged harm.
+These spines are fragile and can become airborne and embedded into surfaces, therefore immediate action is required for removal if infected to prevent prolonged harm.
 Spines can be removed by using adhesive tape over the infected area to pull out the spines, with a new piece of tape used for each treatment.
-Symptoms can be mild or severe and can last from a few hours to a few days depending on the sensitivity of those infected and can be relieved through prescribed medication on a case-by-case basis.
+Symptoms can be mild or severe and typically last from a few hours to a few days, depending on the sensitivity of those affected, and are relieved through prescribed medication on a case-by-case basis.
 Some of the symptoms include headaches, conjunctivitis, difficulty breathing, gastrointestinal symptoms, asthma complications, anaphylactic shock and hemorrhaging.
 Ice packs, corticosteroids, topical and oral antihistamines have been reported to help relieve pain.